I have given to each shoot you received a unique attention to ensure an optimum quality and enhance the photo beauty.

 What kind of retouch I don’t do

-I will not created HDR pictures where everything looks fake.
+I will not create HDR pictures where everything looks fake.

 I will not do beauty retouch.
-Beauty retouch is very used in the advertising world and the result is so perfect that it looks weird.
-Beauty retouch consist of changing the texture of the skin, or make you look taller, thiner, etc. I don’t do that.
+Beauty retouch is very common in the advertising world, and the result is so perfect that it looks weird.
+Beauty retouch comprises changing the texture of the skin, or make you look taller, thinner, etc. I don’t do that.

 Not Retouched Retouch quality